-As a food service business, McDonald’s has a product mix composed mainly of food and beverage products.
-This element of the marketing mix covers the organizational outputs (goods and services) that the company provides to its target markets.
-McDonald’s product mix has the following main product lines:
+McDonald’s product mix is composed mainly of food and beverage products.
+This element of the marketing mix covers the company’s organizational outputs (goods and services) for its target markets.
+McDonald’s products are:

 - Hamburgers and sandwiches